Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 - the change in area of the door cross-section is neglected

+### Optimising Geometry:
-- Optimising Geometry: Optimal housing for wiring is 'figure 8' shaped, results in: 1.57mm<sup>2</sup> wiring, 3.83mm<sup>2</sup> air.
+Coordinate geometry reveals that the optimal housing for wiring is 'figure 8' shaped.
+Evaluating the area of the lens shape created by the two tunnels overlapping, this results in: 1.57mm<sup>2</sup> wiring, 3.83mm<sup>2</sup> air.

 ![IMG_BBFAF02D5158-1](https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/assets/98609386/e295f11e-0cd9-4e65-a32e-ce5a66196fa9)